Home >Topics > Prior Written Notice (PWN) is a Powerful Tool When Skillfully Used by Jeff Martin, Esq.

 “We propose a one-on-one paraprofessional in order for Johnny Doe to obtain FAPE based upon the recommendations of pediatrician Mark Meese, pediatric neurologist Sylvia Green, and clinical psychologist Steven Marcus.”

-Finally, with the PWN form we always come away with a victory:
+When we use the PWN form we always come away with a victory:

 Meet Jeff Martin